nodejs/node/doc/api/modules.md

-* Files with an extension that is not `.mjs`, `.cjs`, `.json`, `.node`, or `.js` (when the nearest parent `package.json` file contains a top-level field [`"type"`][] with a value of `"module"`, those files will be recognized as CommonJS modules only if they are being `require`d, not when used as the command-line entry point of the program).
+* Files with an extension that is not `.mjs`, `.cjs`, `.json`, `.node`, or `.js` (when the nearest parent `package.json` file contains a top-level field [`"type"`][] with a value of `"module"`, those files will be recognized as CommonJS modules only if they are being included via `require()`, not when used as the command-line entry point of the program).

 See [Determining module system][] for more details.